Skip to main content

 What are the work placement requirements?

-A full-time, 8-week work placement is required for program completion and is scheduled at the end of the program.
+A full-time, 9-week work placement is required for program completion and is scheduled at the end of the program.
+Placements may be paid or unpaid (depending on student and work experience opportunity).

-• Must be a resident and able to work in Ontario
+• Be a resident of and able to work in Ontario (recommended to have proof of SIN)

 • Minimum 16 years old or older